S. 2132: CLEAR Path Act

 1

-Future Senate-confirmed executive officials could not, after leaving office, knowingly represent, aid, or advise a foreign government from a covered country when trying to influence U.S. executive or legislative branch officials.
+Future Senate-confirmed executive officials couldn't knowingly represent, aid, or advise a foreign government from a designated "country of concern" when trying to influence U.S. executive or legislative branch officials.

 2

-The bill covers executive branch jobs filled by the President with Senate confirmation.
-Career civil servants and other federal employees are not the main target.
+The rule reaches executive branch positions filled by the President with Senate confirmation.
+Career civil servants and most federal employees fall outside it.

 3